Program

 This 7-week course will focus on the impacts of climate change on biodiversity.
 Past climate shifts can give us some insight as to what to expect with our current warming climate.
 Terrestrial and aquatic species respond to climatic changes by elevational, depth, and latitudinal shifts in their ranges.
 What is different about this warming period is both the pace of changes as well as pressures facing biodiversity from other human threats such as habitat destruction and overexploitation.
 According to the Millennium Ecosystem Assessment, climate change is likely to become one of the most significant drivers of biodiversity loss by the end of the century.
 This course will examine how biodiversity is responding to climate change.
 In doing so, we will build upon current scientific understanding of evolution and ecology and explore conservation and management strategies that maintain and restore biodiversity.
 Students will also develop practical skills analyzing data and communicating science.
 This course is part of the Core Pathway on Climate Change, in which students pair together two 1.5-credit, 7-week courses and enroll in two modules during the semester (corepathways.georgetown.edu).

-As Elizabeth Kolbert outlines in The Sixth Extinction: An Unnatural History (new window), we are currently living in an age of potential mass extinction as a result of anthropogenic (or human-made) climate change.
+As Elizabeth Kolbert outlines in The Sixth Extinction: An Unnatural History , we are currently living in an age of potential mass extinction as a result of anthropogenic (or human-made) climate change.
 This course examines how the possibility of mass extinction is culturally mediated through literature, nature documentaries, wildlife calendars, zoos, Endangered Species chocolate, and other cultural artifacts.
 How do we encounter the potential of mass extinction, intellectually, artistically, and affectively?
 What are the aesthetic forms of extinction, and how do they shape our understanding of the past, present, and possible futures?
 How do representations of endangered species and vulnerable ecosystems engage with environmental justice and the legacies of imperialism and colonialism?
 What ethical questions emerge as writers and artists confront the loss of biodiversity?

 Telling and sharing stories, from the scientific to the personal, is key to understanding climate change and advocating for action.
 With Sweden appointing the world’s first Chief Storyteller for Climate Change and researchers calling for a climate storyteller in every city, there is a global demand for trained communicators.
 This course will combine class discussions on climate discourse research with hands-on science communication practice.
 Through public speaking and visual storytelling exercises (including at locations around DC), students will learn how to craft and share surprising, dramatic, and inspiring climate stories.